-If the BPC determines that the protest is without merit, the BPC will enter into a contract with the apparently successful contractor.
+If the BPC determines that the protest is without merit, the BPC will enter into a contract with the Apparent Successful Consultant.
 If the protest is determined to have merit, one of the alternatives noted in the preceding paragraph will be taken.